saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 ### Run a Test with IntelliJ

-IntelliJ is a comprehensive tool that allows you to work with Maven, JUnit, Github, and many other dependencies all from the same window.
+IntelliJ is a comprehensive tool that allows you to work with Maven, JUnit4, Github, and many other dependencies all from the same window.
 It allows you to debug and run portions of a test, see which branch you are on in Github, manage project files, and much more.
 If you aren’t familiar, you can [learn more here](https://www.jetbrains.com/help/idea/guided-tour-around-the-user-interface.html).

 #### Video